 These onsite sessions are held at the Donald Gordon Conference Centre, a conference facility on the Queen’s University Campus.

 Participation in the on-site intensives is mandatory, other than in cases of exceptional extenuating circumstance.
 AGHE MSc students pay to cover the costs of accommodation and meals during the on-site intensives.
 Students are required to fund their travel to and from Kingston.

 Please note that the application portal for Fall 2024 admissions is now open.

 The application deadline to apply to the Aging and Health Master of Science program is April 22, 2024.

 Please contact the Graduate Assistant (email@example.com) if you have any questions.

 For admission to the Master of Science, applicants must have a B+ average or above from any four year undergraduate degree program or equivalent.

-Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.
+Information on tuition and other fees are available through Queen’s University Office of the University Registrar website.

 How to Apply?